KAI KF-21 Boramae: Prototype production and testing

-To significantly accelerate the testing timeline and boost reliability, Korea Aerospace Industries (KAI) strategically produced all six KF-X prototypes concurrently, a departure from the common practice of building new prototypes sequentially after each design iteration.
-This approach enabled extensive parallel testing and cross-verification, while also providing a unique opportunity to test various camouflage patterns simultaneously.
+To significantly accelerate the testing timeline and boost reliability, KAI strategically produced a total of six flying prototypes not just one or two.
+This was a deliberate departure from the traditional industry practice—where designers typically iterate on a new prototype and are subsequently required to discard data from previous models, mandating that all flight tests be restarted from scratch for the new iteration.
+In contrast, KAI’s approach—though it required heavy upfront investment—enabled extensive parallel testing and cross-verification, while providing a unique opportunity to test various camouflage patterns simultaneously.
 Prototypes 1, 2, 3, and 5 were single-seat variants, while prototypes 4 and 6 were dual-seat types.
 The prototypes were designed to be nearly identical to the final production aircraft to prevent delays and save costs.
-This requirement stemmed from the Republic of Korea Air Force's (ROKAF) concern that a program failure could cause a serious gap in their combat readiness.
-This strategy is consistent with the choice to forgo a flying demonstrator, a phase that was part of other projects, such as the Global Combat Air Programme (GCAP) and TAI TF Kaan.
+This strict requirement stemmed from the ROKAF's concern that a program failure could cause a serious gap in their future combat readiness.
+This strategy is consistent with the choice to forgo a flying demonstrator, a phase that was part of other projects, such as the TAI TF Kaan's P0.

-In February 2019, KAI had begun production on the KF-X prototypes and all six aircrafts were completed by 2021.
+In February 2019, KAI had begun production on the KF-X prototypes and all six aircraft were completed by 2021.
 These prototypes then underwent four years of flight trials, with the development process concluding by mid-2026.
 In addition to the six flying prototypes, KAI built two additional prototypes specifically for ground-based tests.
 The six flight-test aircraft were scheduled to conduct a total of 2,200 flights.